The Latest | Ship with food aid leaves for war-torn Gaza; Israel says 100 rockets fired from Lebanon

 Currently:

-— Aid ship sets sail to Gaza where hundreds of thousands face starvation five months into war.
+— An aid ship is sailing to Gaza, where hundreds of thousands face starvation 5 months into war.

-— UN envoy says finding that some hostages were victims of sexual violence doesn’t justify Israeli attacks.
+— A United Nations envoy says the finding that some hostages were victims of sexual violence doesn’t justify Israeli attacks.

+— Officials say a pair of Israeli airstrikes deep into northeastern Lebanon kills at least two people.

 — A Gaza family uprooted by war and grieving their losses shares a somber Ramadan meal in a tent.